Etizolam: India

 In the UK, etizolam has been classified as a Class C drug by the May 2017 amendment to The Misuse of Drugs Act 1971 along with several other designer benzodiazepine drugs.

 United States

-Etizolam is not authorized by the FDA for medical use in the U.S. As of March 2016, etizolam is a controlled substance in the following states: Alabama, Arkansas, Florida, Georgia (as Schedule IV, whereas all other states listed here prohibit it as a Schedule I substance), Louisiana, Mississippi, Texas, South Carolina, and Virginia.
-It is controlled in Indiana as of July 1, 2017.
+Etizolam is not authorized by the FDA for medical use in the US.
+As of March 2016, etizolam is a controlled substance in the following states: Alabama, Arkansas, Florida, Georgia (as Schedule I), Louisiana, Mississippi, Texas, South Carolina, and Virginia.
+It is controlled in Indiana as of 1 July 2017.
 It is controlled in Ohio as of February 2018.

-On December 23, 2022, the DEA announced it had begun consideration on the matter of placing Etizolam under temporary Schedule I status.
+On 23 December 2022, the DEA announced it had begun consideration on the matter of placing etizolam under temporary Schedule I status.

-Later on July 25, 2023, the DEA published a pre-print notice that Etizolam would become temporarily scheduled as a Schedule I controlled substance from 26 July 2023 to 26 July 2025.
-On July 25, 2025, and effective the following day, the DEA extended the temporary scheduling until July 26, 2026.
+Later on 25 July 2023, the DEA published a pre-print notice that etizolam would become temporarily scheduled as a Schedule I controlled substance from 26 July 2023 to 26 July 2025.
+On 25 July 2025, and effective the following day, the DEA extended the temporary scheduling until 26 July 2026.

+Effective 1 April 2026, etizolam is permanently in Schedule I under the Controlled Substances Act.